The 4 Best Areas to Stay in Belfast

 If travelling from Dublin though, be aware that your train will most certainly arrive in Lanyon Place railway station, Belfast’s second train station.
 This station is located a 15-minute walk from the city centre on the eastern edge of central Belfast.
-Look for hotels available in the area, like the Malmaison, so you can drop your bags quickly.
+Look for hotels available in the area, like the Malmaison, if you want to drop your bags quickly.

 Staying in central Belfast puts you right in the action.
 The area is famous for its sprawling shopping centre, Victoria Square, home to a hundred shops.
 More boutiques, cafés and restaurants can be found in the streets nearby.
 One of my favourite restaurants in Belfast, Home, on Wellington Place, serves tasty dishes, proudly making use of local and fresh ingredients.
 Check it out!

 In the evening, mingle with the local crowd in bars and pubs.
 Historic pubs like the triangle-shaped Bittles Bar on Church Lane, or timeless Crown Liquor Saloon on Great Victoria Street, await your visit for a taste of the Northern Irish experience.